Table of Contents

 Moving at such a slow speed, it has no choice but to be patient since it knows from the start of its journey that it will take time to reach its destination.

 The story of the turtle and the hare is well-known, and a popular morality tale told to children.
-The moral of the story is that doing things slowly, with patience, can lead to a more successful outcome than by acting carelessly and quickly.
+The moral of the story is that doing things slowly, with patience, can lead to a more successful outcome than acting carelessly and quickly.

 It’s a complex word created by two different Chinese characters: Ren 刃 (meaning blade of the knife) placed on top of the other character Xin心 (meaning heart).

-Native to Europe, the Americas and China, the plum is a stone fruit that’s cultivated mostly for the production of prunes worldwide.
+Native to Europe, the Americas, and China, the plum is a stone fruit that’s cultivated mostly for the production of prunes worldwide.

 For this reason, the plum represents patience as well as the importance of staying calm during the most challenging of times.
-It also symbolizes hope, beauty, and determination during in times of difficulty.
+It also symbolizes hope, beauty, and determination during times of difficulty.

-As small as it is, the ant is another important symbol of patience because of its food gathering habits.
+As small as it is, the ant is another important symbol of patience because of its food-gathering habits.
 It spends many months hard at work collecting food for difficult times and does not expect nor receive an immediate reward.